 Typically, the currency is where the forex betting sites are based, so using a forex spread betting UK service, the currency would be GBP.

-In terms of forex spread betting vs. forex trading (betting) in forex betting, you have to have the capital, as you are using your money to bet on currencies.
+In terms of spread betting vs. trading (betting), you have to have the capital, as you are using your money to bet on currencies.
 Spread betting is seen as a form of gambling in the UK, while forex betting is seen as a financial investment, and because of this, there will be a spread betting forex UK tax.

 The forex market is a relatively newer one even though people have been making money buying and selling currencies for many centuries.
 The modern forex market came about in the early 1970s after the Bretton Woods accord in 1971.